Jessica Lange: 2009–2015: Career resurgence

 In 2009, Lange co-starred as Big Edie, opposite Drew Barrymore, in HBO's Grey Gardens, directed by Michael Sucsy and based on the 1975 documentary of the same name.
 The film was a tremendous success, garnering 17 Primetime Emmy Award nominations and winning five.
-Lange won her first Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie after two previous nominations in the same category.
-She also received her 11th Golden Globe Award nomination and second Screen Actors Guild Award nomination for her performance, losing both awards to Barrymore.
+Lange won her first Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie, after having two previous nominations in the same category.
+She received her 11th Golden Globe Award nomination and second Screen Actors Guild Award nomination for her performance, but lost to Barrymore.

 In 2011, Lange joined the cast of FX's horror anthology series American Horror Story.
 Series co-creators Ryan Murphy and Brad Falchuk originally wrote her part as a supporting character, but after Lange acquired the role, they expanded it.
 Murphy, a long-time admirer of Lange, said he chose her because he wanted to expose her work to a new generation of viewers.
-He also singled out her performance as Blanche DuBois on Broadway in 1992, which he saw twice, as his favorite performance, citing it as another motivating factor in hiring Lange.
-The show was a huge success not only for the network and creators but also for Lange, who experienced a resurgence in her popularity, receiving rave reviews and several awards for her controversial role.
+He also singled out her performance as Blanche DuBois on Broadway in 1992, which he saw twice, as his favorite performance, citing it as another motivation to cast Lange.
+The show was a huge success not only for the network and creators but also for Lange, who had a resurgence in her popularity, receiving rave reviews and several awards for her controversial role.
 She was chosen by TV Guide, Entertainment Weekly, and MTV for giving one of the "best performances of 2011".
 In addition, she won a second Primetime Emmy Award, a fifth Golden Globe Award, and her first Screen Actors Guild Award, after two previous nominations.
 She was also awarded a Special Achievement Satellite Award for Outstanding Performance in a Television Series by the International Press Academy and the Dorian Award for Best TV Performance of the Year by the Gay and Lesbian Entertainment Critics Association (GALECA).
 She was further nominated for the TCA Award for Individual Achievement in Drama, Critics' Choice Television Award, and Saturn Award.